devsingh-code/devsingh-code/README.md

 👨‍🎓 Currently, I am working in Infosys Ltd. as a Technology Analyst.
 I am responsible for developing scalable, clean and reusable Python codes for the projects I am working on.
 In addition to that, I have 2.5 yrs experience in working with Django and Django REST Framework.
-I have also integrated Django with Front-end technologies including Javacript, React, BootStrap4, HTML & CSS
+I have also integrated Django with Front-end technologies including Javacript, React, BootStrap4, HTML & CSS.
+Currently I am on my path to learn Data Science.
+Hopefully Google tensorflow certified developer in some time.